-12. Pull the sponge material over the air filter element frame.
+- 12. Pull the sponge material over the air filter element frame. - Apply all-purpose grease to the air filter element seat.

-13. Install the washer onto the air filter element frame, and then insert the wing bolt into the hole in the air filter element frame.

-Be sure to install the washer with the bent edge facing outward as shown.
+- 1. Air filter element seat - 14.
+Install the washer onto the air filter element frame, and then insert the wing bolt into the hole in the air filter element frame.
+NOTICE: Be sure to install the washer with its curved side facing outward as shown.